mikiokaji/Bitcoin-Price-Prediction-Using-Linear-Regression/README.md

 - 'Volume' is the sum total of actual trades taking place.
 Liquidity is the amount available for trade at any single price.

-- Higher volume usually means there is more liquidity - basicallya measure of how much people are trading in that particular day.
+- Higher volume usually means there is more liquidity - basically a measure of how much people are trading in that particular day.

 - Market cap is the open column times the amount of 'active' Bitcoins.